Detection effectiveness

 How to Measure Detection Effectiveness

-Detection effectiveness is the degree to which deployed detection logic reliably identifies relevant adversary behavior in real operating conditions.
-It is measured through outcomes and evidence, not through static coverage percentages alone.
+Detection effectiveness is the degree to which deployed logic reliably identifies relevant adversary behaviour in real operating conditions — measured through outcomes and evidence, not static coverage percentages alone.

 Why effectiveness is different from coverage